 You can find more detailed information about the Merger and the Merger process in the Member Information Booklet available on our website.

-Should the merger proceed, accounts and products held by members of each bank will continue on existing terms and conditions.
+Accounts and products held by members of each bank will continue on existing terms and conditions.
 Plus, as a result of the merger there will be savings for members via a number of reduced fees and charges across the product range.
 Products earning Qantas Frequent Flyer points will remain.

 There will be no changes to interest rates on savings, term deposits, loans and Retirement Savings Accounts as a direct result of the merger.
 Interest rates on deposit and loan products will stay the same on day 1 of the Merged Bank.
-Competition laws prevent the two banks from discussing interest rate pricing prior to a successful member vote.
-Should the proposed merger be approved by members, variable rate products will be harmonised in due course and fixed rate products will be harmonised post-maturity.
-This will be undertaken by adopting the principle of ‘best of both banks’ and to ensure that members are better off overall.

 As a Qudos Bank member your member number, account numbers and BSB will not change on day 1 of the Merger.
 You will continue to access your accounts through the same Qudos Bank brand channels including internet banking, app, and contact centre channels, and keep using your existing debit, credit cards and digital wallets following the Merger.

+We're pleased to say our employees including the contact centre and lending teams will remain 100% Australian based.
 There will be no non-executive job losses or forced redundancies due to the Merger.
 We need our people more than ever, and everyone has a role to play now and in the Merged Bank.
-The Merger will create more opportunities for our people to develop their skills and grow their careers.
+This an exciting time for employees of both banks as the merger creates more opportunities for our people to develop their skills and grow their careers.

 The benefits to members of a combined Qudos Bank and Bank Australia include: